Adrenal Virilism

 In prepubertal children, growth may accelerate.
 If untreated, premature epiphyseal closure and short stature in adulthood occur.
 Affected prepubertal males may experience premature sexual maturation.

-Adult females may have amenorrhea, atrophy of the uterus, clitoral hypertrophy, decreased breast size, acne, hirsutism, deepening of the voice, baldness, increased libido, and increased muscularity.
+Adult females may have amenorrhea, atrophy of the uterus, infertility, clitoral hypertrophy, decreased breast size, acne, hirsutism, deepening of the voice, baldness, increased libido, and increased muscularity.

 In adult males, the excess adrenal androgens may suppress gonadal function and cause infertility.
 Ectopic adrenal tissue in the testes may enlarge and simulate tumors.